Firewood and the Emerald Ash Borer

 - If you purchase or bring firewood into one of these parks, do not take it out of the parks.
 Once it is brought into a quarantined county, it is considered contaminated and must not leave the county.

-- If you have firewood in either park, you must burn all of the firewood before you leave.
+- If you have firewood in any of the parks in the quarantined counties, you must burn all of the firewood before you leave.
 Do not leave it for other campers.

 - Violators of the federal and state quarantines are subject to penalties, including fines.

 - Know where your firewood comes from.
 Do not move or purchase firewood if it comes from Carter, Clay, Iron, Madison, Platte, Reynolds, Shannon, Bollinger, Pulaski or Wayne counties in Missouri, or from Illinois or any of the other states that have an emerald ash borer infestation.
 This also means not moving firewood with you on your camping trip.
 View updated maps of quarantined states at www.emeraldashborer.info/map.cfm

 - If you have any questions about your firewood, please check with park staff.

 Together, we can help prevent the spread of this beetle and protect Missouri's state parks, forests and urban areas.

 Missouri Emerald Ash Borer Program, University of Missouri Extension